csvsoundsystem/Rtreasuryio/README.md

 # Rtreasury.io
 _Access [treasury.io](http://treasury.io) from `R`_

 This is a package consisting of a single, simple function for submitting `SQL` queries to [treasury.io](http://treasury.io) from `R`.
-While you could simply copy-and-paste the function from package-to-package, this makes it easier and quicker to get up and running!
+While you could simply copy-and-paste the function from script-to-script, this makes it quicker and easier to get up and running!

 ## Installation
 ```